 The fancy colour diamond

 Many people think that a diamond can only be white.
 However, a diamond only owes its colour to its purity.
 When a diamond - which is a carbon crystal - is perfectly pure it is white, or rather transparent.
 It is its facets that, like a prism, will project a light of all the rainbow's colours.
 However, diamonds, whether they are mined or lab-grown, exist in a range of colours from yellow to blue, passing through pink and sometimes even red.
-The more intense the colour, "fancy deep or fancy vivid" in jewellery language, the more beautiful the diamond is considered to be.
+Fancy colour diamonds range from the palest shade, called ‘fainty very light’ or ‘light’, to the most intense, ‘fancy dark’ or ‘fancy deep’.

 The fancy colour diamond, a mystery of nature